-The remaining 26 contacts of the reflector arre interconnected
+The remaining 26 contacts of the reflector are interconnected

 in pairs, just like on the Enigma.

-Although the machine is backward compatible with the earlier models,
+Although the machine is backward compatible with the earlier model,

-some powerful new features have been added, which greatly enhances
+some powerful features were added, which greatly enhance

 adds the possibility of encoding messages consisting of numerical

 data only (i.e. pre-coded messages).
-We've called this numbers-only
+This is called numbers-only

-When set to '30' (i.e. using the full set of 30 charactes) it behaves
+When set to '30' (i.e. using the full set of 30 characters) it behaves

-on the keyboard.
-Only 10 of the contact on the reflector are used
+In this mode, only 10 of the contacts of the reflector are used

-(i.e. the 4 magic wires plus 3 fixed loops).
+(4 magic wires and 3 fixed loops).
 The remaining 20 contacts

-are fed back into the card reader on the contacts of the 20 unused keys.
+are fed back into the card reader, to the contacts of the 20 unused keys.

 This way the signal is looped around until it finally produces a usable

 numerical result.
-Exact details of how this is achieved can be found
+Precise details of how this is achieved can be found

-Both types of machine have a paper-tape reader that is cleverly
+Both Fialka models have a paper-tape reader that is

 integrated with the keyboard.
 The tape reader generates 5-bit data